syncfusion-content/wpf-docs/wpf/Calendar/Working-with-Calendar.md

 N> [View Sample in GitHub](https://github.com/SyncfusionExamples/syncfusin-wpf-calendar-examples/tree/master/Samples/Select-Date)

-## Change initial display mode
+## Change default calendar mode

+By default, the days are displayed in the `CalendarEdit`.
-You can change the initial display mode as days, week numbers, month, years or years range mode by setting the respective value to the [VisualMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~VisualMode.html) property.
+You can change the default calendar mode as week numbers, month, years or years range mode by setting the respective value to the [VisualMode](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~VisualMode.html) property.
+The default value of `VisualMode` property is `Days`.

 ![Various initial display mode for CalendarEdit](Working-with-Calendar_images/VisualMode.png)